jdereg/java-util/README.md

 Version History
 * 2.1.0
+ * Rule conditions and statements can stop rule execution.  ruleStop() can be called from the condition column or from a Groovy expression or method cell.
+ * Output Map is written to in the '_rule' key of the output map, which is a Map, with an entry to indicate whether or not rules where stopped prematurely.
+In the future, other useful rule execution will be added to this map.
  * id's specified in simple JSON format can be long, string, double, or boolean.
 Allows aliasing columns to be referenced by cells' id field.
  * HTML formatting code moved into separate internal formatters package, where other n-cube formatters would be placed.
 * 2.0.1